Howick Little Theatre

-Founded in 1954 by leading professional actress Alma Woods, Howick Little Theatre is an award-winning Auckland community theatre with a reputation for quality productions and a penchant for dynamic, contemporary plays, including new New Zealand work such as King and Country (Dave Armstrong) and Peninsula (Gary Henderson).
-In 2010, the theatre staged the Auckland premiere of Carl Nixon's powerful and evocative West Coast family drama The Raft.
-In 2011, audiences saw the first Auckland production of Nixon's runaway box office smash The Birthday Boy.
+Founded in 1954 by leading professional actress Alma Woods, Howick Little Theatre is an award-winning Auckland community theatre with a reputation for quality productions and a penchant for dynamic, contemporary plays, including new New Zealand work such as King and Country (Dave Armstrong), Peninsula (Gary Henderson), and the Auckland premiere of Carl Nixon's powerful and evocative West Coast family drama The Raft and his runaway box-office smash The Birthday Boy.

-HLT’s 62nd year of bringing theatre to this city will start with the Auckland premiere of the South Island hit by Justin Eade, Central Otago Man.
-This will be followed by a dramatisation of best-selling author Peter James's thriller The Perfect Murder.
-Midyear will be Shaun McKenna's adaptation of Charles Dance's screenplay of the movie Ladies in Lavender, set in 1930s Cornwall.
+HLT’s 62nd year of bringing theatre to this city started with the Auckland premiere of the South Island hit comedy Central Otago Man, by Justin Eade.
+Coming up is a dramatisation of best-selling author Peter James's thriller The Perfect Murder.
+Midyear will be Shaun McKenna's adaptation of Charles Dance's screenplay of the hit movie Ladies in Lavender, set in 1930s Cornwall.
 In September there will be the UK comedy How to Be Happy, by David Lewis.
 We end the year with a hilarious comedy that we contractually cannot reveal until July 2016.

 If you don't want to miss out on plays at HLT, why not buy a subscription?
 The benefits are cheaper tickets and preferential bookings.
 For details see: www.hlt.org.nz